 This house is known to locals as the Cathy house, or the Fullilove Schular Cathy house (I am thinking based on a few scattered things I found that Fullilove and Schular and Cathy are each individual surnames… Though there could be relations between any or all of the three).
 The photo of this house got over 365 local likes (likes on the All Things Sabine Facebook page) and was shared more than 20 times times, ultimately reaching almost 15,000 people.

-Because of this interest, on a trip to Shreveport last weekend, we stopped in Keachie to get some more photos and a little video of the old Cathy house.
+Because of this interest, on a trip to Shreve, many had port last weekend, we stopped in Keachie to get some more photos and a little video of the old Cathy house, many had live in this house and a couple of senior citizen too, they both had the help from the Home Care Assistance in Tacoma professionals which came all the way to the house to help.

 I found from an online Ancestry message board (forum) that the original house was built by Frank E. Wood in 1857.
 I haven’t confirmed this information, but this post from 2013 was never contradicted.
 The message goes on to state that the home was a “four room dogtrot with a detached kitchen and dining.”